greninger-lab/tprk/README.md

-# This is an old version of the peo please use
+# This is an old version of the repo please use

 https://github.com/greninger-lab/TPRK-Pipeline